jafl/YUI-3-Stockpile/README.md

 -----------------------

-When a bundle is uploaded, the "requires" configuration for each module is updated to include transitive dependencies within the bundle.
-This ensures that YUI Loader will only have to make two requests to get all the required modules within the bundle.
+When a bundle is uploaded, the "requires" configuration for each module is parsed to extract dependencies within the bundle.
+When the bundle is requested, all the intra-bundle transitive dependencies are included in the response.
+This ensures that YUI Loader will only have to make one request to get all the required modules within the bundle.

 Unit Tests
 ----------